2024 Summer Olympics: Mascots

 On 14 November 2022, the Phryges were unveiled as the mascots of the 2024 Summer Olympics and Paralympics; they are a pair of anthropomorphic Phrygian caps, a historic French symbol of freedom and liberty.
 Marianne is commonly depicted wearing the Phrygian cap, including in the Eugène Delacroix painting, Liberty Leading the People.
 The two mascots share a motto of "Alone we go faster, but together we go further".

+Public opinion of the Olympic mascots shifted.
+Initially, the French viewed the Phryges as "childish" or a "blob," with national polls showing that fewer than half understood the design.
+Many locals also joked that the conical hats closely resembled a giant anatomical clitoris.

 Merchandise

 In April 2024, the official Olympic video game titled Olympics Go!
 Paris 2024 was announced for release in June by Animoca Brands on Android, iOS, and Microsoft Windows devices.
 The 2024 Summer Olympics became the first Summer Olympics in over 30 years to not have an official console video game.